Levi477/clog/readme.md

-# 🛡️ clog — Cryptographically Secure Daily Journal/Diary
+# 🛡️ clog — Cryptographically Secure Daily Journal/Diary API

 `clog` is a Rust crate for safely creating, storing, and updating **daily notes or any content** using **cryptographically secure methods**.
 All files and metadata are stored in a **single encrypted `.clog(or custom file extension)` file**, making your private thoughts or sensitive content both secure and portable.
 Without the correct password, **no content can be accessed**.

 This crate is ideal for **diary writing**, **private note-taking**, or **storing content**, where privacy and tamper-resistance are essential.

 ---

+## Application

+- Try the TUI daily diary tool made using clog_rs : https://github.com/Levi477/clog-tui/releases/tag/v1.3.0

 ## ✨ Features